-STEP 2: PREPARATION, SETTLEMENT OF ACCOUNTS AND TRANSMISSION OF INFORMATION TO THE FGDR.
+STEP 2: PREPARATION OF THE COMPENSATION: ACCOUNT STATEMENT AND TRANSMISSION OF INFORMATION TO THE FGDR.

-The institution prepares its customers' account settlement and sends this information to the FGDR.
+The institution prepares its customers' account statements and sends this information to the FGDR.

 The FGDR calculates each customer's compensation and then prepares a compensation letter for each customer which includes: